mjhea0/node-getting-started/readme.md

 ### Server Side

-1. Update *app.js* with the following code:
+1. Open *app.js*, then update the routes to match the following code:

   ```javascript
   // load dependencies